hsurisetti/StockAnalysis_Challenge/Written_Report.md

 ## **Results**
-Completed all the requirements as per Deliverable1
+Completed all the requirements as per the Deliverables
    - Created the tickerIndex and intialized to 0.
    - Created all the respective arrays for tickers,tickerStartingPrices,tickerEndingPrices.
    - The script looped through all of them respectively.